 The Shelter Plus Care Program is a five-year program in cooperation with Health and Human Services.
 This program assists approximately 10 households.

 The Shelter Plus Care Program is a part of the Supportive Housing Program sponsored by the Napa County Homeless Services Planning Council - Continuum of Care.
 For additional information, please contact Amanda Jones at 707-259-8682.

 The Mainstream Voucher Program offers Vouchers to persons with a disability.· This program receives special funding from the Department of Housing and Urban Development (HUD).· The Mainstream Program is a partnership between the Housing Authority and agencies in Napa County who provide supportive services to persons with disabilities.··This program currently offers thirty Vouchers to persons with disabilities.
 For further information on this program, contact Mary Eble, Project Coordinator, North Bay Housing Coalition, 707-259-6121.

-The Family Unification Program (FUP) is a special set-aside of Section 8 Housing Choice Vouchers designated specifically to assist families who are separated or are facing separation due to lack of adequate housing.
+The Family Unification Program (FUP) is a special set-aside of Section 8 Housing Choice Vouchers designated specifically to assist families who are separated or are facing separation due to lack of adequate housing and youth transitioning out of foster care.
 The program involves cooperation between the Housing Authority of the City of Napa and the Health & Human Services Department

 Who is eligible?

 1. Families for whom the lack of adequate housing is a primary factor in: The imminent placement of the family's child or children in out-of-home care or the delay in the discharge of the child or children to the family from out-of-home care.
 There is no limitation on FUP family vouchers.